-Knowledge management - clinical and business intelligence applications
+Knowledge management - clinical and business intelligence applications user-friendly manner.

-Most oncology centers only use a fraction of the data available to them.
-Elekta Knowledge Management enables hospitals and clinics to leverage clinical, operational and financial data to better improve decision making.
-In April 2015, Elekta debuted its Healthcare Analytics offering, which leverages the data from MOSAIQ® and METRIQ®.
-Large amounts of data are collected, analyzed and presented in a user-friendly manner.
 This vast experience from previous cancer treatments can thus provide guidance for decisions throughout the continuum of care.
 The METRIQ cancer registry is used by 1,200 customers worldwide and is the world's largest combined oncology database, comprising more than two million patients.
-At present, about twothirds of the world's cancer patients are treated without care providers having access to this type of information.
+At present, about two-thirds of the world's cancer patients are treated without care providers having access to this type of information.